-The raw JSON displays in the window.
+The application JSON displays in the window.

-2. Update the JSON to meet your needs.
-This information is validated as you make updates to help prevent mistakes.

-3. Click Promote.

-8. Verify that the information displayed in the Promote to Environment window is correct and click Promote.
+- 2. Update the JSON to meet your needs.
+Built-in JSON syntax validation occurs as you make updates to help prevent mistakes. - 4.
+Verify that the information displayed in the Promote to Environment window is correct and click Promote.